Musa-dabwe/Android-Emulation-Setup/LAUNCH_EMULATOR_CONFIG_GUIDE.md

 # launch_emulator.py — Configuration Guide

-A painfully detailed guide to configuring, understanding, and running the `launch_emulator.py` script.
+A very detailed guide to configuring, understanding, and running the `launch_emulator.py` script.
 Every line explained.
 No assumptions made.

 ---